limbernie/limbernie.github.io/_drafts/2018-10-14-moonraker-1-walkthrough.md

 ![cad72d13.png](/assets/images/posts/moonraker-1-walkthrough/cad72d13.png)

-I guess the challenge now is to enumerate harder to find the login password of one of the accounts shown above.
+I guess the challenge now is to try harder to find the login password of one of the accounts shown above.

 As I was looking for world-writeable files, I came across CouchDB's configuration at `/opt/couchdb/etc/local.ini`.
 Guess what's in there?